Call-for-Code-for-Racial-Justice/TakeTwo/webapi/README.md

 ## Related Links

-There are a number of other repositories related to this project:
+There are a number of other components related to this project:

-- [TakeTwo Data Science](https://github.com/embrace-call-for-code/taketwo-datascience) - Contains data science work for building and training the model.
+- [TakeTwo Data Science](/datascience/README.md) - Contains data science work for building and training the model.
-- [TakeTwo Marker Chrome Extenstion](https://github.com/embrace-call-for-code/taketwo-marker-chromeextension) - Code for the Chrome extension used to crowdsource data for training the ML model.
+- [TakeTwo Marker Chrome Extenstion](/chromeextension/README.md) - Code for the Chrome extension used to crowdsource data for training the ML model.